 Jessica Lee Star/Digital Trends

-Are you one of the few who think that the iPhone 6S Plus is too small for your probably huge hands?
+Are you one of the few who thinks that the iPhone 6S Plus is too small for your probably huge hands?
 Well, we’ve got good news for you.
 According to several reports, Apple may add a 5.8-inch iPhone to its lineup in 2017.

 For years, Apple avoided increasing its iPhone screen size beyond the traditional 3.5 inches.
-Now, the company is comfortable with its 4.7- and 5.5-inch iPhones, and rumor has it, Apple wants to go even bigger in 2017 with a 5.8-inch iPhone.
+Now, the company is comfortable with its 4.7- and 5.5-inch iPhones and rumor has it, Apple wants to go even bigger in 2017 with a 5.8-inch iPhone.

-Now that the 4-inch iPhone SE is official, it stands to reason that Apple will continue to produce it, but the 5.8-inch iPhone would be new territory for Apple, as would launching four iPhones in one year.
+The 5.8-inch iPhone would be new territory for Apple, as would launching four iPhones in one year.
 It’s unknown whether these rumors will come true, or if Apple is merely experimenting with the idea of a jumbo iPhone.